-We are highly dependent on Keith M. Gottesdiener, M.D., our Chief Executive Officer, Bart Henderson, our President, Lex H.T.
+We are highly dependent on Keith M. Gottesdiener, M.D., our Chief Executive Officer and President, Hunter Smith, our Chief Financial Officer and Treasurer, Nithya Desikan, our Chief Commercial Officer, Lex H.T.
 Van der Ploeg, Ph.D., our Chief Scientific Officer, and Fred T. Fiedorek, M.D., our Chief Medical Officer.
-We have employment agreements and will enter into new employment agreements with Dr. Gottesdiener, Mr. Henderson, Dr. Van der Ploeg and Dr. Fiedorek, which will become effective upon consummation of this offering, but any individual may terminate his employment with us at any time.
+We have employment agreements with these individuals but any individual may terminate his or her employment with us at any time.
 The loss of their services might impede the achievement of our research, development and commercialization objectives.
-We also do not have any key-man life insurance on any of these key employees.
+We also do not have any key-person life insurance on any of these key employees.
 We rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our development and commercialization strategy.
 Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us and may not be subject to non-compete agreements.
 Recruiting and retaining qualified scientific personnel and sales and marketing personnel will also be critical to our success.
 We may not be able to attract and retain these personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific personnel from universities and research institutions.
 Failure to succeed in clinical trials may make it more challenging to recruit and retain qualified scientific personnel.